marin-isabella/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Open-source libraries used

-- Add any links to open-source libraries used in your project.
+- No open-source libraries were used in this project.

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I want to give a special thank you to the CodePath instructors for their help throughout this project!
+Special thanks to Tabitha Hsia and Danny Burrow for their continued support.